vtqveant/simple-lcg/README.md

 ### Definitions, data structures and algorithms described in (Fowler 2016)

 I used basic defintions and data structures of term graphs, proof frame and syntactic categories decomposition, axiomatic linkage, L*- and L-integrity.
-Note that, contrary to Lambek calculus tradition, syntactic categories are written using Steedman's notation and not that of Ajdukiewicz (i.e. we have reductions of the sort `B, A\B -> A`, rather than `B, B\A -> A`).
+Note that, contrary to the Lambek calculus tradition, syntactic categories are written using Steedman's notation and not that of Ajdukiewicz (i.e. we have reductions of the sort `B, A\B -> A` rather than `B, B\A -> A`).
 This is to comply with the term graph definition given in (Fowler 2016).
 However, converting between the two notations is trivial, so I leave it as an exercise to the user.